jacobdang207/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 The program should have printed out `Hello COMP423`.

-You can also build an executable file from `hello.go` and run the binary directly it like so:
+You can also build an executable file from `hello.go` and run the binary directly like so:
 ``` bash
 go build hello.go
 ./hello